How to Claim Refund for Flight Delays in India Explained (DGCA Rules And Guide)

 However, compensation rules in India are different from Europe.
 India does not have automatic fixed cash payouts for every delay.
 That’s where confusion often starts.

-Step One: Understand Why the Flight Is Delayed
+Understand Why the Flight Is Delayed

 Before talking about compensation, we must understand the reason behind the delay.